Information provided by Affinity HR Group Inc.:

 The Families First Coronavirus Response Act creates two separate Acts – the Emergency Paid Sick Leave Act and the Emergency Family and Medical Expansion Act, both of which apply to employers with fewer than 500 employees.
 A good analysis of this Act by the Washington Post can be found here.

 Emergency Paid Sick Leave Act

 The Emergency Paid Sick Leave Act requires employers with fewer than 500 employees to provide two weeks (10 business days) of paid sick leave to full-time and part-time employees in addition to their current existing and banked sick leave, regardless of how long they worked for the company.
 Full-time employees will be eligible for up to 80 hours of paid sick time; part-time employees will be eligible based on the average number of hours they have worked over 2 weeks during the previous 6 months.
-It covers employees who, as a result of this pandemic, are unable to work, either in the workplace or remotely.
+As a result of this pandemic, it covers employees who are unable to work, either in the workplace or remotely.
 The provisions of the act expire on December 31, 2020.
 The Act:

 - Requires employers to provide up to two (2) weeks / ten (10) business days of paid leave (up to $511 per day based on regular wages or $5,110 total) for employees who:

 - Are being tested or treated for or have been diagnosed with COVID-19

 - Who have been told by a doctor or government official to stay home because of exposure to or showing symptoms of COVID-19 (mandatory quarantine or self-quarantine)